Which place is cheaper, Dallas or Baltimore?

 Baltimore usually receives less sunshine than Dallas during winter.
 Baltimore gets 153 hours of sunny skies, while Dallas receives 183 hours of full sun in the winter.

 In January, Baltimore usually receives more rain than Dallas.
 Baltimore gets 2.9 inches (74 mm) of rain, while Dallas receives 1.8 inches (45 mm) of rain each month for the winter.

 Baltimore is much colder than Dallas in the spring.
-The temperature in Baltimore is usually 54°F (12°C) in April, and Dallas stays around 68°F (20°C).
+The daily temperature in Baltimore averages around 54°F (12°C) in April, and Dallas fluctuates around 68°F (20°C).

 In Dallas, it's very sunny this time of the year.
 It's quite sunny in Baltimore.
 In the spring, Baltimore often gets less sunshine than Dallas.
 Baltimore gets 225 hours of sunny skies this time of year, while Dallas receives 251 hours of full sun.